ShuvoNewaz/dashcam-merge-channels/src/time_lapse/readme.md

 `python -m src.time_lapse.fix_timelapse_from_indices -c Front -i ${front_lapse_indices} -c Back -i ${back_lapse_indices} -c Left -i ${left_lapse_indices} -c Right -i ${right_lapse_indices}`

+## Automated

 If the microphone was not turned off, simply enter

 `python -m src.time_lapse.fix_timelapse`

+## Midnight Crossing

+The way the scripts are automated, the videos with the same date tag in their file names are merged and stacked.
+Since different channels have different frame rates, the channel durations can go out of sync when time lapses cross midnight.
+This is addressed by splitting the time lapse videos at midnight as follows:

+`python -m src.time_lapse.midnight_split -d ${date} -sd ${sd_card_dir}`